mothy-08/The-Daily-News/README.md

-# The Daily News: A Website Prototype showcasing UI/UX Design
+# The Daily News: A Website Prototype

+- **A sleek and modern news website prototype showcasing advanced UI/UX design and interactive features.**
-This is a prototype in fulfillment of our final project in Human-Computer interaction.
+- **In fulfillment of our final project in Human-Computer Interaction**
-It includes basic functionalities for logging in and signing up for an account.

 ## Features

-- Home page with a hero section showcasing the website's purpose.
+- **Straightforward Home Page:** Comprehensible hero section highlighting the website's purpose.
-- Login and signup functionalities (not fully functional yet).
-- Responsive layout for different screen sizes (not implemented yet).
+- **Seamless User Authentication:** Robust login and signup forms with input validation.
+- **Responsive Design:** Optimized for various screen sizes, ensuring a consistent user experience.
+- **Interactive Elements:** Dynamic components for a more engaging user journey.

 ## Technologies Used

-- HTML
-- CSS
-- JavaScript (for basic interactivity)
+- **HTML:** The backbone of the website's structure.
+- **CSS:** Styling and layout.
+- **JavaScript:** Interactive elements and dynamic behavior.

-## How To Run
+## How to Run

 1. **Install the Live Server Extension:**
    - If you're using Visual Studio Code, install the **Live Server** extension from the Visual Studio Code Marketplace.